gityashhub/WandeLust-Airbnb-/replit.md

 - Updated server to listen on 0.0.0.0:5000 for Replit proxy compatibility
 - Installed dependencies with --legacy-peer-deps flag due to cloudinary version conflict
 - Set up workflow to run Express server
+- Implemented role-based access control system:
+  - Added role field to User model (customer, hotel_owner, admin)
+  - Created Booking model for hotel reservations
+  - Added role-based middleware for access control
+  - Updated routes with role-specific permissions
+  - Created booking system for customers
+  - Updated UI to show role-specific options

+## Role-Based System
+### User Roles:
+1. **Customer** - Can browse hotels, book hotels, view and cancel their bookings, leave reviews
+2. **Hotel Owner** - Can create, edit, and delete their own hotel listings
+3. **Admin** - Full access to all features, can manage all listings and view all bookings

+### Key Features:
+- Role selection during signup
+- Role-specific navigation and UI
+- Customers can only book (not create listings)
+- Hotel owners can only create/manage listings (not book)
+- Admin can manage everything and view all bookings
+- Booking system with check-in/check-out dates and guest count

 ## Development
 - Server runs on port 5000